Selfadhesivity in Gaussian conditional independence structures: Preliminaries

 Rank additivity of the Schur complement also shows that the ``$\ge$'' part of the rank condition in \eqref{eq:CI} always holds.
 Hence, the minimal rank $|K|$ is attained if and only if all minors of $\Sigma_{IK,JK}$ of size $|K|+1$ vanish.
 But only a subset of these minors is necessary: by \eqref{eq:CIL} the rank of $\Sigma_{IK,JK}$ is $|K|$ if and only if $\Sigma_{I,J} = \Sigma_{I,K}\Sigma_K^{-1}\Sigma_{K,J}$ holds.
 This is one polynomial condition for each $i \in I$ and $j \in J$, namely $\det \Sigma_{iK,jK} = 0$ --- again by Schur complement expansion of the determinant.
 These minors correspond to CI~statements of the form $\CI{\xi_i,\xi_j|\xi_K}$.
 This proves the following ``localization rule'' for Gaussian conditional independence:

 Rules of this form go back to \cite{MatusAscending}.
-A weaker localization rule~\eqref{eq:L'} (discussed below) holds for all semigraphoids, whereas the one presented above can be proved for compositional graphoids.
+A weaker localization rule~\eqref{eq:L'} (discussed below) holds for all semigraphoids, whereas the one presented above can be proved for compositional graphoids; see~\cite{UnifyingMarkov} in the context of graphical models.
 In~both cases, a general CI~statement is reduced to a conjunction of \emph{elementary CI~statements} $\CI{\xi_i,\xi_j|\xi_K}$ about the independence of two singletons.
 We adopt the form $\CI{I,J|K}$ for CI~statements $\CI{\xi_I,\xi_J|\xi_K}$ without the mention of a random vector.
 These symbols are treated as combinatorial objects and $\A_N \defas \{\, \CI{i,j|K} : ij \in \binom{N}{2}, \allowbreak {K \subseteq N \setminus ij} \,\}$ is the set of all elementary CI~statements.
 The \emph{CI~structure} of $\Sigma$ is the set

 The localization rule shows that $\CIS{\Sigma}$ encodes the entire set of true CI~statements for a Gaussian with covariance matrix~$\Sigma$ and with slight abuse of notation we employ statements such as $\CI{I,J|K} \in \CIS{\Sigma}$.